dccuchile/wefe/doc/user_guide.rst

   (e.g., ``WEAT``, ``RND``), aggregation functions such as ``sum`` would make different outputs to cancel each other.

-Let's aggregate the results from previous example by the average of the absolute values:
+Let us aggregate the results from previous example by the average of the absolute values:

 >>> WEAT_gender_results_agg = run_queries(WEAT,
 >>>                                   gender_queries,